 If you want to use DNS over TLS only, then the 'DNS-over-HTTPS proxy' component should be removed.
 Same for DNS over HTTPS, remove the 'DNS-over-TLS' component.

 For the DoT/DoH protocol to work, system components: 'DNS-over-TLS proxy' and 'DNS-over-HTTPS proxy' are needed to be installed.
 Please open 'System component options' menu by clicking on the 'Component options' button in the 'Management - System settings' section and mark the required components for installation.

 Important!
-For the stable DNS resolving, it is necessary to specify several DoT/DoH servers at once, and preferably from different DNS-services.
+For stable DNS resolving, it is necessary to specify several DoT/DoH servers at once, preferably from different DNS services.
 For example:

 |DNS server address||TLS domain name|